 - 1 large onion

 - Taste the batter to make sure you have enough salt.

-Cover and set aside for about 30 minutes (if you have the patience).
+- Cover and set aside for about 30 minutes (if you have the patience).

-Slice the onions into thick rings.
-Pat them dry from the onion juice.
+- Slice the onions into thick rings that are between 1/4-inch and 1/2-inch thick.
+Pat them dry with a paper towel to soak up excess onion juice.

-Dip the onion rings into the batter and slowly add them to the hot oil.
-Fry until they are golden brown.
-Lay the cooked onion rings onto a paper towel to soak up excess oil.
+- Dip the onion rings into the batter and carefully add them to the hot oil.
+Fry until they are golden brown and flip.
+Give them a couple more minutes to fry until golden brown on the other side.